Cartan projections of fiber products and non quasi-isometric embeddings: Some further lemmas

-\begin{definition}\textup{(}\cite[Def.
-3.3]{CMZ}\textup{)} The elements $x_1,\ldots,x_m$ are the basic commutators of weight $1$ with the order $x_i<x_j$ if and only if $i<j$.
-Suppose that commutators of weight $r\geq 1$ have been defined and ordered such that $y_1<y_2$ if the weight of $y_1$ is smaller than the weight of $y_2$.
-The basic commutators of weight $r+1$ are of the form $[x,y]$, where $x$ and $y$ are basic commutators of weight $k_1$ and $k_2$ respectively and the following conditions hold:
+\textup{(1)} The elements $x_1,\ldots,x_m$ are the basic commutators of weight $1$ with the order $x_i<x_j$ if and only if $i<j$.\\ \textup{(2)} Suppose that commutators of weight $r\geq 1$ have been defined and ordered such that $y_1<y_2$ if the weight of $y_1$ is smaller than the weight of $y_2$.
+The basic commutators of weight $r+1$ are of the form $[x,y]$, where $x$ and $y$ are basic commutators of weight $k_1$ and $k_2$ respectively and the following conditions hold:\\ \textup{(i)} $k_1+k_2=r+1$ and $y<x$.\\ \textup{(ii)} if $x=[u,v]$, where $u,v$ are basic commutators with $v<u$, then $v\leq y$.\end{definition}